conan-io/docs/tutorial/versioning/lockfiles.rst

     $ conan graph info . --filter=requires # --lockfile=conan.lock is implicit
     # display info for matrix/1.0
     $ conan create . --version=1.0 # --lockfile=conan.lock is implicit
-    # creates the engine/1.0 package, using matrix/1.0 as dependency
+    # creates the engine/1.0 package, using matrix/1.0 as a dependency

-If using a lockfile is intended, like in CI, it is better that the argument ``--lockfile=conan.lock`` explicit.
+If using a lockfile is intended, like in CI, it is better that the argument ``--lockfile=conan.lock``is explicit.

 Multi-configuration lockfiles